25-Year-Old Linebacker – Houston Texans

 Jadeveon Clowney Contract Information:

-Clowney (knee) won't participate in the 2018 Pro Bowl, Aaron Wilson of the Houston Chronicle reports.
+Clowney (knee) isn't expected to return to the field until training camp, Aaron Wilson of the Houston Chronicle reports.

 To instantly reveal our fantasy analysis of every player – including Jadeveon Clowney – simply subscribe now.